guided self-help

 HOW DO I GET GUIDED SELF-HELP?

-You can get in touch with Centre 33 directly to access any of our mental health offers.
+You can get in touch with Centre 33 directly to access our mental health support.
 You can do this by text, email or phone, or by coming along to one of our drop-ins.
 A project worker will meet with you to understand more about what you'd like support with and you can let them know that you're interested in guided self-help.

 You can find answers to common questions around guided self-help by visiting our FAQs page.